strk/easycartodb/README.md

-This repository is just a container for the repositories of the servers making up a simple instance of a CartoDB service, and scripts to get the instance up and running in a quick way:
+This repository is just a container for the repositories of the servers making up a simple instance of a CartoDB service, and scripts to get a development instance quickly up and running:

  `./configure && make && ./start.sh`